martosaur/instructor_lite/README.md

 [![GitHub stars](https://img.shields.io/github/stars/martosaur/instructor_lite.svg)](https://github.com/martosaur/instructor_lite/stargazers)
 [![CI](https://github.com/martosaur/instructor_lite/actions/workflows/ci.yml/badge.svg)](https://github.com/martosaur/instructor_lite/actions/workflows/ci.yml)

 Structured prompting for LLMs.
-InstructorLite is a fork and spiritual successor to [instructor_ex](https://github.com/thmsmlr/instructor_ex) library, which is the Elixir member of the great [Instructor](https://useinstructor.com/) family.
+InstructorLite is a fork, spiritual successor and almost an entire rewrite of [instructor_ex](https://github.com/thmsmlr/instructor_ex) library.

 The Instructor is useful for coaxing an LLM to return JSON that maps to an Ecto schema that you provide, rather than the default unstructured text output.
 If you define your own validation logic, Instructor can automatically retry prompts when validation fails (returning natural language error messages to the LLM, to guide it when making corrections).